 Is there anything that represents Great Britain more than a good old-fashioned pie?
 Incredibly versatile and packed with flavour, the British pie can be both sweet and savoury, making it the perfect hearty meal or dessert.

 There’s been some debate over what is actually classed as a pie, but most people can agree that a pie has to have a pastry top and base, be baked in the oven, and contain fruit, meat, or vegetables.

 While pies are known for being traditionally British, the first pie was actually invented in ancient Rome, and later became a staple dish for Tudors in the 1500s.
 Back then, pastry was tough and inedible and was used purely as a container for the filling, while these days, pie pastry is rich, buttery and flaky, and perfectly edible.

-From Cornish Pasties to Devon’s signature gourmet pies, each region in the south west comes with its own signature pies and traditions, sold by both chains and locally known independent business that are loved by many.
+From Cornish Pasties to Devon’s signature gourmet pies, each region in the South West comes with its own signature pies and traditions, sold by both chains and locally known independent business that are loved by many.
 Take a look at some of our top picks, perfect for celebrating British Pie Week (normally the first full week of March):

 For a true taste of Cornwall, opt for the traditional Cornish pasty, which is filled with a delicious combination of beef, potatoes, swede and onions.
 Or for something a little different, take a look at the other pasties on offer, from pork, apple and Cornish cider to sweet potato and feta.

 The nearest train station to The Cornish Bakery is Portsmouth Harbour, which is just eight minutes’ walk away.

 Popular with residents and tourists alike, this local gem in Lyme Regis is both a bakery and small café.
 The bakery’s signature pie is the steak and stilton, but you can also choose from a range of other delicious pie fillings, as well as cheese straws, scotch eggs and sausage rolls.